Labernator/HoR/Campaign/The Fortalessa Intervention (Herbst 2019)/Rosters/AdeptaSororitas.md

 # Holy Warriors of the one God

 ### Kill Team Special Rules:
-**Order = Valorous Heart**
+**<Order>**
+> Each model with the <Order> keyword benefits from the order conviction.
+ Selected Order: Valorous Heart

+**Order Conviction - Stoic Endurance**
-> Order Convictions:When a model with this conviction would lose a wound, roll one D6; on a 6 that wound is not lost.
+> When a model with this conviction would lose a wound, roll one D6; on a 6 that wound is not lost.
 In addition, when resolving an attack made with a weapon with an Armour Penetration characteristic of -1 against a unit with this conviction, that weapon has an Armour Penetration characteristic of